joswhite/namelearner/README.md

 #### Response

+// 200 OK, 201 CREATED, 400 BAD_REQUEST, 401 UNAUTHORIZED, 404 NOT_FOUND
+// 200 is implied but we are being verbose here

 - If error, status code is 4xx or 5xx and body is an error message (string)
 - Otherwise, status code is 2xx and body is an object or an array of objects related to the request